axelguerrero/browserGame/readme.md

 <!-- Bugs/incompletion -->
 I wasnt able to get sprites into my game, I really struggled trying to do so and ended up leaving the blocks and just ended up adding more knock back value to make it more fun.

-The jump could go on for ever if youre on a platform.
+The jump could go on for ever if youre on a platform

 Can still move after being killed and can still remove health